doolydooly/tato6-resources/README.md

 ### Heterorustichromia (Rustichromia)
 - Wooden Axle (new texture to go with the new Gearbox Frame texture)

+### Mekanism
+- Renaming of Mekanism elemental fluids/gases to better align with Nuclearcraft fluids

 ### More Buckets
 - Conversion of Copper Bucket to Cincinnasite Bucket